Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

-\begin{itemize} \item A finite graph $G=(V, E)$. \item A metric graph $\mgr$ with a model $(G, \ell)$ for a length function $\ell : E \to \R_{+}$. \item For each vertex $v\in V$, a smooth projective complex curve $C_v$. \item For each vertex $v \in V$, a bijection $e \mapsto p^e_v$ between the edges of $G$ incident to $v$ (with loop edges counted twice) and a subset $\mathcal A_v = \{ p^e_v \}_{e \ni v}$ of $C_v(\C)$. \end{itemize} By an abuse of the notation, we use the same letter $\mc$ for the metrized complex and its \emph{geometric realization} defined as follows.
-Let $\Ical_e$ be an interval of length $\ell_e$ for each edge $e\in E$, as in the definition of the metric graph geometric realization.
-For each vertex, by an abuse of the notation, denote by $C_v$ the analytification of $C_v$ which is a compact Riemann surface.
+A {\em metrized curve complex $\mc$} consists of the following data: \begin{itemize}[leftmargin = 2em] \item A finite graph $G=(V, E)$. \item A metric graph $\mgr$ with a model $(G, \ell)$ for a length function $\ell\colon E \to \R_{+}$. \item For each vertex $v\in V$, a smooth projective complex curve $C_v$. \item For each vertex $v \in V$, a bijection $e \mapsto p^e_v$ between the edges incident to $v$ (with loop edges counted twice) and a subset $\mathcal A_v = \{ p^e_v \}_{e \ni v}$ of $C_v(\C)$. \end{itemize} By an abuse of the notation, we use the same letter $\mc$ for the metrized complex and its \emph{geometric realization} defined as follows.
+For each edge $e \in E$, let $\Ical_e = [0, \ell_e]$ be an interval of length $\ell_e$.
+For each vertex $v \in V$, by an abuse of the notation, denote equally by $C_v$ the analytification, which is a compact Riemann surface.
 For each vertex $v$ of an edge $e$, we identify the corresponding extremity of $\Ical_e$ with the marked point $p^e_v$.
-This identifies $\mc$ as the disjoint union of the Riemann surfaces $C_v$ and intervals $\Ical_e$, for $v\in V$ and $e\in E$, quotiented by these identifications.
-Moreover, $\mc$ is naturally endowed with the quotient topology.
+This identifies $\mc$ as the disjoint union of the Riemann surfaces $C_v$, $v \in V$, and intervals $\Ical_e$, $e \in E$, glued by these identifications. $\mc$ is naturally endowed with the quotient topology.